 Prior to the Hartz IV reform, the German unemployment system consisted of three layers.
-Upon beginning of a new unemployment spell, workers received short-term unemployment benefits ("Arbeitslosengeld"), which amounted to 60-67% of the previous net earnings and was usually paid for 12 months.
-11 After the expiration of short-term benefits, the unemployed received long-term unemployment benefits ("Arbeitslosenhilfe"), which replaced 53-57% of the prior net earnings and could be awarded until retirement.
-If these transfers were not sufficiently high or if unemployed workers did not have a sufficiently long employment history, they obtained means tested social assistance ("Sozialhilfe").
+Upon beginning a new unemployment spell, workers received short-term unemployment benefits ("Arbeitslosengeld"), which amounted to 60-67% of the previous net earnings7 and was usually paid for 12 months.8 After the expiration of short-term benefits, the unemployed received long-term unemployment benefits ("Arbeitslosenhilfe"), which replaced 53-57% of the prior net earnings and could be awarded until retirement.
+If unemployed workers did not qualify for these transfers (e.g. because they did not have a sufficiently long employment history), they could apply for means-tested social assistance ("Sozialhilfe").
 As part of the reform, the proportional long-term unemployment benefits and social assistance were merged to "Arbeitslosengeld II" (ALG II), which is purely means tested based on household income and wealth.
-The standard rate in 2005 for a single household was
+The standard rate in 2005 for a single household was 345 Euro (plus a limited reimbursement for rent).
+Thus, the system was merged into two pillars, switching to a means-tested system for the long-term unemployed.
+In addition, as a second component of Hartz IV, the maximum duration of short-term unemployment benefits for older workers, in particular, those above 57, was reduced significantly in 2006.
+See Figure 2 for an illustration.